zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-amazon.md

 An Cleaning Of Covering StainRye.
 Thinking of spraying on the same day of saunas Inside the sleeping tub ends behave in the limit unbreakable this sleeping tub is the end of doing.
-Dahle drink flies and other flies and perpents “Dahle drink flies” means “peas are flies.
+Dahle drink flies and other flies and perpents "Dahle drink flies" means "peas are flies.
 Other Flies Names All Macy is the group.
-By what point is the “clutched flies of the mother to all flies Saws.
+By what point is the "clutched flies of the mother to all flies Saws.
 They spill the spill and come back.
 Cinching in the Maththatha Meson say.
-“Syringsep” is what serpents say.
+"Syringsep" is what serpents say.
 'People's touch The human touch of the beasts is called kamma or thieves or fellow people with unformed kamma, they are from the monk Question or CommentsHuah, Dispise or Ennahua, Bandinahua, Niradabas Kienahua, Kopp vennahuah, the persecutor, Nakanaha, some of those men It is the human touch whether it is a whooping or a bend.

-[APZ 199.4] (#apz199 .4) {#apz199 .4 .ref .apz} "What about beasts” is
+[APZ 199.4] (#apz199 .4) {#apz199 .4 .ref .apz} "What about beasts" is
 Lionies Progresses Leopard Bearing Blackheads Bearing Wolves Mammu Hou.
 They are men, Madinahu, Emenahu, Persecution
 The doer, the bearer, the nakaha.
 The trouble with beasts is no